helderm/peptidr/results/Rendani.md

 Adaboost | 49505
 MLP | 38492

 This figures seem a biased upwards compared to other sourses for example in potein atlas (link :http://www.proteinatlas.org/humanproteome/secretome) they found only about 20000 proteins that contain a signal peptied.
+Since the training data a baised towards those that had signal peptieds this is to be expected.
 ## 06-01-2017
 I then documented the results in the latex document.
 In addition to this I also wrote the the discussion of results and other observations.